Best Stuffed Crabs Recipe, with a Filipino 'Twang'

 Strange though in that I live in Singapore, and I don’t actually mind chili crab.
+Bit today we’re going with a new recipe for Stuffed Crabs Filipino Style.

 - 6 finely chopped garlic cloves;